pythseq/dada2_and_obitools/README.md

 For that, we will use the OBITools commands and dada2.

-- [OBITools](https://git.metabarcoding.org/obitools/obitools/wikis/home) are commands written in Python
+- [OBITools](https://git.metabarcoding.org/obitools/obitools/wikis/home) are commands written in python
 - [dada2](https://benjjneb.github.io/dada2/tutorial.html) is a pipeline based on R language

 In this example, 2 datasets are used, because the study analyzes the sequencing of 2 tiles.